 Power is supplied by a battery pack consisting of four D-size Ni-MH rechargeable batteries.
-A 120-240 Volt AC charger having a 12 Volt DC/ 1.5 A. output is supplied with the instrument.
-The battery charger will charge the 8,000 AH batteries in about six hours.
+A 120 -240 Volt AC charger having a 12 Volt DC/ 1.5 A. output is supplied with the instrument.
+The battery charger will charge the 9,000 mAH batteries in about six hours.

 Battery life is approximately 4-6 hours of continuous operation.
-When the battery voltage drops to 4.0 volts a "battery low" warning will appear on the display.
-A few minutes later the instrument will automatically turn off, to preserve the remaining battery power for the sensor biases.
+When the battery voltage drops to 4.0 volts, a "battery low" warning will appear on the display.
+A few minutes later the instrument will automatically turn off to preserve the remaining battery power for the sensor biases.

-- The NO sensor needs a tiny amount of electrical power even when the analyzer is off. - Do not allow the batteries to discharge completely.
-When not in daily use, remember to charge your analyzer periodically. - If the analyzer has been without power for a long time, you may need to wait for a few hours, after recharging the battery, before the NO sensor is restored.
+- The CO, NO, and SO2 sensors needs a tiny amount of electrical power even when the analyzer is off. - Do not allow the batteries to discharge completely.
+When not in daily use, remember to charge your analyzer periodically. - If the analyzer has been without power for a long time, you may need to wait a few hours after recharging the battery for the sensors to be restored.